Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Soft-virtual rapidity distribution

 with the space-time dimensions $D=4+\epsilon$.
 Without loss of generality, we choose the renormalization scale to be equal to the scale of aforementioned factorization which, of course, in general can be different.
 Upon multiplying the renormalization constant $Z_{ab,{\rm IR}}$, the IR divergent part of the UV renormalized matrix element ${\cal M}_{ab}$ gets compensated and we end up with the finite part of the matrix element ${\cal M}_{ab,{\rm fin}}$.
 The renormalization constant is a universal quantity as it is independent of the details of the process, it only depends on the nature of external color particles.
-It is fully independent of the number and nature of external colorless particles.
-The universal structure of the IR divergences in dimensional regularization, up to the single pole in $\epsilon$, were first depicted in ref.~\cite{Catani:1998bh} and subsequently in ref.~\cite{Sterman:2002qn}.
+It is fully independent of the number and nature of external colorless particles. {The exponentiation of the Sudakov form factor in dimensional regularization was first demonstrated in refs.~\cite{Mueller:1979ih,Sen:1981sd,Magnea:1990zb}.
+For the multiparton amplitudes, t}he universal structure of the IR divergences in dimensional regularization, up to the single pole in $\epsilon$ at two-loop, was first depicted in ref.~\cite{Catani:1998bh} and subsequently {analyzed} in ref.~\cite{Sterman:2002qn}.
 For scattering involving only two external colored particles, the universality of the single pole at two-loop was established in terms of soft and collinear anomalous dimensions in ref.~\cite{Ravindran:2004mb} which was verified at three-loop in ref.~\cite{Moch:2005tm}.
-An all order conjecture on the form of IR divergences in QCD for any generic scattering process is depicted in terms of soft anomalous dimension matrix in ref.~\cite{Becher:2009cu,Gardi:2009qi}.
-We provide the results of the renormalization constant to four loops in ancillary file.
+An all order conjecture on the form of IR divergences in QCD for any generic scattering process is depicted in terms of soft anomalous dimension matrix in ref.~\cite{Becher:2009cu,Gardi:2009qi}. {An elaborated discussion on the universality of subleading infrared poles in form factors is given in ref.~\cite{Dixon:2008gr}}.
+We provide the results of the renormalization constant to four loops in Online Resource.

 Before moving further, we wish to iterate a well-known fact.
 For processes involving only conserved operator, such as Drell-Yan, the coupling constant renormalization is sufficient to get rid of all the UV divergences.
 However, for other processes, such as the Higgs boson production in heavy quark effective theory, an additional renormalization which often called the operator renormalization is needed.
 This is a property inherent to the operator itself.